© Crown copyright 2020

 Staff in indoor settings

-There will also be times when screens or visors are in use, or when a staff member is not in close proximity to people they do not normally meet, and so it will not be necessary for staff to wear a face covering.
+For example, there will be times when screens or visors are in use, or when a staff member is not in close proximity to people they do not normally meet, and so it will not be necessary for staff to wear a face covering.
+For recommendations and requirements in specific settings please check the Government’s workplace settings guidance.

 Transport workers are also not required to wear a face covering by law.
 However, face coverings offer some benefits in situations where social distancing is difficult to manage.
 For example, when working in passenger facing roles including when providing assistance to disabled passengers.